 The U.S. Department of HUD has many home buying programs, as well as a list of state-funded programs for which you may be eligible.
 You might have several options in your location that you can combine and utilize at the same time.

 For example, when you go to a financial education class through an IDA program, you learn that you can have an IDA and still be eligible for the Good Neighbor Next Door Program.
 There are many options you may qualify for that can help you buy your first home.

 If you are in the military, either active, retired, or a veteran, you have the chance to buy a home using a VA loan.
 These loans do not require a down payment or mortgage insurance.
 There are income and debt requirements, and the VA lenders may have additional requirements, but you do not have to be a first-time home buyer to qualify.
-Read our article here about getting a Certificate of Eligibility for a VA loan.

 The USDA offers three different programs.
 Direct loans are available for applicants who have low income.
 Depending on where you want to live, you can ask for as little as 1% for a down payment.
 The second option is loan guarantees, offered by participating lenders, depending on the area.
 A large down payment is not required, but your insurance premiums will be higher.
 The third USDA option involves home improvement grants and loans.
 These give you the opportunity to repair and improve your home without having to apply for two separate loans.
 This program can give you up to $27,500 in assistance.